sddevelopment-be/penguin-pragmatic-patterns/src/_glossary.md

 - The circumstances in which an event occurs; a setting.
 - The part of a text or statement that surrounds a particular word or passage and determines its meaning.

+##### CLI
+Short for Command Line Interface.
+A text based environement that gives you control over your system.